JuanitoLoopez/GoogleClone/readme.md

 Use Flexbox in Nav and Main, in Footer use Grid Layout to position it.

 The whole project was created following good practices, both responsive practices and readable code practices.

+You can see it by click it here! https://juanitoloopez.github.io/GoogleClone/